Civil and Environmental Engineering Ph.D.

 4. Optional Area subject to approval by Studies Committee

 Five members of the Comprehensive Examination Committee will test the student in five appropriate topics selected from the previous list.
 Each faculty member will be responsible for one of the five topics.
 Students generally select from courses that they have had at UVM, but occasionally a student may select a faculty member that they did not have, but covers a topic that they have taken.
-The students and their Advisor select the Comprehensive Examination Committee.
+The students and their Advisor select and recommend to the Graduate Student Coordinator the Comprehensive Examination Committee.

-The oral examination is usually then given two days after the written examination.
-This allows a day for the committee members to review the answer to their question, and the student to relax before the oral examination.
+The oral examination is usually given two days after the written examination.
 The oral examination requires three consecutive hours, a half an hour per examiner and a half an hour for the committee to reassemble and to decide if the student passed or failed the examination.

 The student is responsible for coordinating the dates for the written and oral examination with their committee members, at least one month prior to the examination date.
-For the oral examination, all committee members must be present.
-Students will coordinate with the office of the Dean of the college or Program secretary to find a room for the oral examination.
+Students will coordinate with the office of the Dean of the college or Program administrative assistant to find a room for the oral examination.
 The student then gives to the Graduate Program Coordinator the list of members with email addresses and phone numbers, and the dates of the examinations.
-The Graduate Program Coordinator solicits the questions from the examiners and administers the written examination to the student.
-The Graduate Program Coordinator then returns the examination to the appropriate committee members to be graded.
-The Graduate Program Coordinator schedules the examination times for each committee member.
-They each have a half of an hour.
-At the end of the two and a half hours, all of the committee members meet.

 The Comprehensive Examination must be passed at least 6 months before submitting the dissertation.
 Success in the Comprehensive Examination is prerequisite for an oral Dissertation Defense Examination.